tbadams45/decision-tree/phases/phase2/phase2.md

 Step 3 runs parallel to step 2 and involves collecting historical streamflow, weather, and climate data.
-Technically, only streamflow data is required for this step, as we will not use any other climate data for our ultimate sensitivity analysis.
-However, if there is a reasonable expectation that the project will need to continue to Phase 3 of the Decision Tree Framework, collecting weather and climate data at this time is often the most convenient.
+Technically, only streamflow data is required for this step, as we will not use any other climate data in our sensitivity analysis.
+However, if there is a reasonable expectation that the project will need to continue to Phase 3, collecting weather and climate data at this time is often the most convenient.

-Sources for this kind of data can vary greatly depending on the region and project of interest.
-Agencies like NOAA offer globally gridded data-sets, which can offer coarse data at the scale of several hundred square kilometers.
-For more fine-grained data, often a national meteorological service exists provides local weather and climate data.
+Sources for streamflow and climate data can vary greatly depending on the region and project of interest.
+Agencies like NOAA offer globally gridded data-sets, which provide coarse data at the scale of several hundred square kilometers.
+For more fine-grained data, often a national meteorological service exists provides which local weather and climate data.
 In almost all cases, however, the most expedient way to collect this information will be to meet with the stakeholders, who will be more familiar with their own region's data collection efforts and will have easier access to this data.